Tailsxz/HairSalonMockup/README.md

 [Clone the Repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 ### Optimizations
 Finished most of the image resizing, just need to resize images for lookbook, might use srcset!
 After resizing is done, then ill convert to webp for even further optimization.
-Add event listener on keypress for the hamburger.

 ### Knowledge gained from this project
 Learned how to draw inspiration from other designs.
 Also learned what the structure of an HTML document should look like for a standard business website.